deeexcee-io/GOAD-Azure-Pen-Testing-Lab/README.md

 ```
 Cool, so we can RDP and samwell.tarly is also a local admin on .22 (Pwn3ed!)

-Use xfreerdp ober proxychains and mount a local folder to make transferring files easy.
+Use xfreerdp over proxychains and mount a local folder to make transferring files easy.
 `proxychains xfreerdp  /drive:kali,/home/kali /u:samwell.tarly /v:192.168.56.22`

 Enter Y to accept the certificate then enter the password